-Furthermore, note that Lemma \ref{lemma:P(Ei)} is missing a $\rho$ multiplying the $\frac{\log\binom{K}{i}}{T}$ term compared to Lemma III.1 in \cite{group_testing}; this is due to the fact that we do not utilize the stronger proof argument in Appendix A of \cite{group_testing}, but rather follow from the argument provided in the proof in the main body.
-Following that proof, Lemma \ref{lemma:P(Ei)} can be obtained by modifying inequality (c) in p.\ 1887 that upper bounds $\Pr[E_i | \omega_0=1, \mathbf{X}_{S_1}, Y^T]$ such that $\binom{N-K}{i}$ is replaced with $\binom{N-K}{i}^\rho$.
+Furthermore, note that Lemma \ref{lemma:P(Ei)} is missing a $\rho$ multiplying the $\frac{\log\binom{K}{i}}{T}$ term compared to Lemma III.1 in \cite{group_testing}; this is due to the fact that we do not utilize the stronger proof argument in Appendix A of \cite{group_testing}, but rather follow from the argument provided in the proof in the main body, as in \cite{gt_correction}.
+Using that argument, Lemma \ref{lemma:P(Ei)} can be obtained by modifying inequality (c) in p.\ 1887 that upper bounds $\Pr[E_i | \omega_0=1, \mathbf{X}_{S_1}, \Y]$ such that $\binom{N-K}{i}$ is replaced with $\binom{N-K}{i}^\rho$.

 To obtain Lemma \ref{lemma:P(Ei)}, we relate this multi-letter error exponent to the single-letter error exponent $E_o(\rho)$ which we defined in \eqref{eq:Eo_lb}.
 The following lower bound removes the dependence between samples $t$ by considering worst-case $\bS$ and reduces it to a single-letter expression.